 Why would you test your dog?

-Unless you are in a Therapy Dog program, there’s no requirement to take the CGC test.
+Unless you are in a Therapy Dog program, there’s no legal requirement to take the CGC test.
 The only reason to test your dog is for your own enjoyment or to confirm training.
-Calvin passed the CGC, CGCU, and CGCA series in 2018 and Samson will be tested soon!
+We make all our dogs pass the CGC testing series to ensure that we are meeting some standard of training.
 There are a few reasons that we choose to test our dogs.
 Again, these are just our personal reasons and we are lucky to have easy access to evaluators: 1.
-Therapy dog organizations frequently require testing: Calvin is a therapy dog which means that he visits hospitals, nursing homes, and schools.
-The SPCA and many other Therapy Dog organizations require the dogs to pass the CGC and CGCA tests before being fully certified for visits (for liability reasons, therapy dogs do get formally certified by organizations).
-2. Task trained service dogs should and must be held to the highest standards: While Calvin is trained to help others by providing comfort, he is also formally task trained to help his own humans.
-Samson is still in training but will take on the role officially within the next year.
+Therapy dog organizations frequently require testing: Calvin & Samson are therapy dogs which means that they visits hospitals, nursing homes, and schools.
+The SPCA and many other Therapy Dog organizations require the dogs to pass the CGC and CGCA tests before being fully certified for visits (for liability reasons, therapy dogs do get formally certified and tested by organizations).
+2. Task trained service dogs should and must be held to the highest standards: While our dogs are trained to help others by providing comfort, they are also formally task trained.
 We believe that any working dog should be held to just as high a standard as dogs who have been through formal programs and tested/evaluated for multiple years.
 Any working dog should have absolutely no issue passing the entire CGC, CGCU, and CGCA series of tests – at the core, these tests really just evaluate basic obedience.
-Note: the CGC titles are NOT required for working dogs and there are many legitimate reasons that a handler may not title their dogs (I.e access to evaluators); titling Calvin was just personal preference and we intend to have Samson titled soon.
+Note: the CGC titles are NOT required for working dogs and there are many legitimate reasons that a handler may not title their dogs (I.e access to evaluators); titling our dogs is just personal preference.
 3. It’s hard to judge our own dogs: all dogs are great and so it’s very hard for us to conduct an unbiased assessment of our own dogs.
 Having someone else judge your dog’s obedience by following a set of objective standards is a great way to confirm a dog’s training.
-We wanted to make sure our dogs could pass the test items to confirm that they were trained and to highlight where we could work harder.
+We wanted to make sure our dogs could pass the test items to confirm that they were trained.
 The CGCA is a great goal to work towards with your pup.

 Can I use training tools on the CGCA Test?